learn-co-curriculum/ruby-object-attrs-readme/README.md

 In the following lab, you'll be defining your own class and setter and getter methods.
 Then, we'll discuss yet another level of abstraction dealing with these method types.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-object-attrs-readme' title='Object Attributes and Methods: A Deeper Dive'>Object Attributes and Methods: A Deeper Dive</a> on Learn.co and start learning to code for free.</p>
+<p class='util--hide'>View <a href='https://learn.co/lessons/ruby-object-attrs-readme'>Object Attributes Readme</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/ruby-object-attrs-readme'>Object Attributes Readme</a> on Learn.co and start learning to code for free.</p>